-In the autumn of 2009, I was a young and curious student who wants to learn wine making.
-So, Kavaklidere Winery was the place for me to learn it.
-It is one of the leading wineries of Turkey, which was founded back in 1929.
-They have 3 different winemaking facilities in different regions of Turkey, including the one that I have made my first vintage: Cappadocia, to be more precise Côtes d’Avanos vineyards.
+In the autumn of 2009, I was a young and curious student who wanted to learn winemaking.
+After researching the wineries in Turkey, I’ve decided that Kavaklidere Winery was the best place for me to learn it.
+It was then and is now one of the leading wineries of Turkey, which was founded back in 1929.
+With three winemaking facilities in different regions of Turkey, Kavaklidere Winery sets the bar high both in quality and quantity.
+One of the facilities is situated in Cappadocia, to be more precise in Côtes d’Avanos vineyards.

 Terroir of Cappadocia

-Cappadocia has continental climate, with hot dry summers and cold snowy winters.
-Although the region is broadly semi-arid, there are different microclimates created by effect of the Kizilirmak River, which is the longest river, which flows entirely in Turkey.
-When we come to soil, the important aspect is the influence by the ancient volcanoes, and their lava streams, ashes and tuff stones.
+Cappadocia is situated in the Central Anatolia.
+It has continental climate, with hot dry summers and cold snowy winters.
+Although the region is broadly semi-arid, there are different microclimates created by effect of the Kizilirmak River, which is the longest river, which flows entirely through Turkey.
+When it comes to soil, the important aspect is the influence by the ancient volcanoes, and their lava streams, ashes and tuff stones.

-This soil, apart from giving a unique environment for vineyard, it also creates underground caves where it’s a great place for wine aging.
-I had chance to actually visit one of these underground cities, it was an unforgettable experience.
-It is hard to imagine the people lived in these caves thousands of years ago.
-Nowadays, some of them are open for visiting, while some are used for storing fruits and vegetables.
+This soil, apart from giving a unique environment for vineyard, also creates underground caves which have ideal conditions for wine aging thanks to constant temperature and humidity.
+It’s possible to visit some of these underground cities with local tour guides, where they would explain all the history and characteristics of this land.
+On the other hand, some of the caves are still used for storing fruits and vegetables.
 There are also modern wine cellars where you can taste and buy wine.